 Section 1.
 Mechanics - All major actions shall be submitted in bill form.

-All bills or resolutions shall be submitted to the ASUW Secretary, in writing, at least two (2) class days prior to the day of their introduction on the floor.
+All bills or resolutions shall be submitted to the ASUW Chief of Legislative Affairs, in writing, at least two (2) class days prior to the day of their introduction on the floor.

-The ASUW Secretary shall number the bills and resolutions according to the order of their introduction on the floor.
+The ASUW Chief of Legislative Affairs shall number the bills and resolutions according to the order of their introduction on the floor.

 The bill or resolution shall be headed by the statement "Senate Bill number" or "Senate Resolution number" respectively.